 The amount of theophylline in the blood can be measured in a laboratory and must be closely monitored by a doctor.
 Too little drug in the blood may provide little benefit, and too much drug may cause life-threatening abnormal heart rhythms or seizures.
 When first taking theophylline, a person who has asthma may feel slightly jittery and may develop headaches.
 These side effects usually disappear as the body adjusts to the drug.
 Larger doses may cause a rapid heartbeat, nausea, or palpitations.
 A person may also experience insomnia, agitation, vomiting, and seizures.
 Occurrence of these side effects is one of the reasons that theophylline is used less often than other drugs.

 Other drugs are occasionally used in asthma treatment.
 These drugs may be used in specific circumstances.
-Magnesium is often used in the emergency department for acute attacks.
+Magnesium is often given by vein in the emergency department for acute attacks.

 Other drugs that may be given for chronic asthma include lidocaine or heparin given with a nebulizer, colchicine, and intravenous immune globulin.
 Evidence supporting the use of any of these therapies is limited, so these drugs are used much less often.